hoodiecrow/ConsTcl/README.md

 __parse-sharp__

-`parse-sharp` parses input starting with a sharp sign (#) and produces the various kinds of expressions whose external representation begins with a sharp sign.
+`parse-sharp` parses input starting with a sharp sign (#) and either produces the boolean literals, or delegates to the vector parser (if the next character is a left parenthesis) or the character parser (if it is a backslash).

 <table border=1><thead><tr><th colspan=2 align="left">parse-sharp (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>a vector, boolean, or character value</td></tr></table>